 - Define the vertical contours of each side of the mouth, which is typically 0.5 inches (1.25 cm) from the corners.

 - Shave up to 1 inch (2.5 cm) above the Adam’s apple.
 Draw out and oval of growth that connects with the vertical contours.

-- Once defined, shave any remaining hair around the neck.
+- Shave away any remaining hair around the neck.

-- Neaten the moustache and soul patch hairlines by trimming or shaving down carefully.
+- Neaten the moustache and soul patch hairlines by carefully trimming or shaving.